rodzewich/closure-templates/README.md

 require('closure-templates') // Returns a dictionary of JAR and source files in this package.
 ```

-[closure-tempates-src](https://www.npmjs.org/package/closure-templates) allows you to download
-the original source code.

 If you are looking for a way to use Closure Templates from a NodeJS API,
 you should look at [soynode](https://github.com/Medium/soynode).